Dimasx93/Aruodas_web_scrape_project/README.md

 ## 🚀 Features

+### 🚀 Features

-🕸️ Web Scraping: Collects apartment data from aruodas.lt
+- 🕸️ **Web Scraping** – Collect apartment data from Aruodas.lt using Selenium & BeautifulSoup

-🧾 MongoDB Storage: Efficient NoSQL storage of listings and user data
+- 🧾 **MongoDB Storage** – Efficient NoSQL storage of listings and user data

-🔍 Search Functionality: Filter apartments by price, size, location, etc.
+- 🔍 **Advanced Search** – Filter apartments by region, district, price, size, and more

-📊 Market Insights: View calculated median and average prices across listings
+- 📊 **Market Insights** – Visualize median and average prices across listings

-🔐 User Auth: Register, log in, and save searches securely
+- 🔐 **User Authentication** – Register, log in, and securely save searches

-🧠 Form Validation: Strong backend validation of input via WTForms
+- 🧠 **WTForms Validation** – Strong backend validation with feedback

-🌐 Responsive UI: Easy-to-use web interface
+- 🌐 **Responsive UI** – Clean and usable interface on desktop and mobile

 ## 🛠️ Technologies Used